top of page

 Project Context

-Machine Interface design for printers
+Machine Interface Design for printers

 Designed a user-friendly machine interface that

-improves the usability of a domestic printer
+improves the usability of a printer

 Info